-Most GLE events exhibit a prompt component (PC) and a delayed component (DC), which were identified in nearly all events in a recent study of 35 large GLE events during the period of 1956-2006 (Vashenyuk et al. 2011).
+period of 1956-2006 (Vashenyuk et al. 2011).
 The prompt component prevails at the beginning of the event and is characterized by an impulsive profile, strong anisotropy, and by an exponential energy spectrum, i.e. $J(E) \propto \exp(-E/E_0)$ with $E_0 \approx 0.5$ GeV (within a range of 0.3 GeV $\leq E_0 \leq$ 1.8 GeV).
 The delayed component dominates during the maximum and decay phase of the events, has a gradual intensity profile, a moderate anisotropy, and a powerlaw energy spectrum (with a typical slope of $\delta \approx 5 \pm 1$).
+In comparison, the study of Moraal and McCracken (2011) identifies a first (prompt) component in 14 events and a secondary (delayed) component in 6 (out of 16 GLE) events during Cycle 23.
+There is discrepancy in 3 events, where Vashenyuk et al. (2011) registered a delayed component, while Moraal and McCracken (2011) do not detect it.

-Since CME-associated shocks last much later than the impulsive flare phase, shock-accelerated particles are likely to increase in number and are subject to a gradual release as long as the shock lasts, and thus cannot explain the short impulsive time profile in a natural way, while flare-associated hard X-rays exhibit the same impulsive time profile of particle acceleration naturally.
-The fact that most GLE events (29 out of
+Since CME-associated shocks last much later than the impulsive flare phase, shock-accelerated particles are likely to increase in number and are subject to a gradual release as long as the shock lasts, and thus are likely not to have an impulsive time profile, while flare-associated hard X-rays exhibit the same impulsive time profile of particle acceleration naturally.
+However, some theoretical models of CME-driven shocks that include the magnetic field gradient and the evolution of the shock-normal angle from quasi-perpendicular to quasi-parallel orientation predict impulsive time profiles also (e.g., Zank et al. 2000).
+Nevertheless, the fact that most GLE events (29 out of 35) analyzed in Vashenyuk et al.